ShaneGZhu/ShaneGZhu/README.md

 **ML Systems Engineer | High-Performance Computing Enthusiast**
 *Specializing in scalable RL Infrastructure and high-throughput LLM Inference.*

-I am a developer deeply passionate about **AI Infrastructure**, with a primary focus on **Reinforcement Learning (RL) Frameworks** and **SGLang**.
+I am a developer deeply passionate about **AI Infrastructure**, with a primary focus on **Reinforcement Learning Frameworks** and **SGLang**.
 My goal is to make distributed training and inference as fast and scalable as possible, diving deep into the intersection of machine learning and systems.

 ### 🚀 What I Do